-Barnwell works very closely with our primary feeder schools.
+Barnwell works very closely with its primary feeder schools.
 Our transition lead teacher and student ambassadors visit all schools in the summer term.
 Our new intake evening allows parents and students to be introduced to key members of staff.
 Year 6 students also spend a day with us so that they can explore the school, meet relevant teaching and support staff and enjoy a day of activities.
-When students arrive in September they are placed into one of three colleges.